zeebe-io/zeebe-chaos/chaosDays/_posts/2020-11-03-investigate-failing-tests.md

 indication that on reprocessing another exception happen, which caused an retry.
 In anyway we need to fix the cache to avoid the bugs we have described.
 We concluded that we need the log of the failing cluster to really understand what was happening.
 We will try to fix the bugs above soon as possible and in parallel run the experiments endless until they fail again.

 ### Notes
-To investigate the disks I prepared the follwing commands, which I can use to downloaded the state of the brokers to my local machine.
+To investigate the disks I prepared the follwing commands, which I can use to download the state of the brokers to my local machine.

 ```sh
 kubectl exec zell-chaos-0244-zeebe-2 -- tar -cf data.tar.gz data/ # compress the data dir